 When I carve out time for myself I have more patience.
 I’m also less quick to react in a negative way and I just feel better.
 I also feel much more centered and focused.
 And, even if I’m not any more productive than when I don’t create time for self-care, the truth is that my day flows better.
 So, I’m definitely giving this point to self-care.

-I used to think that self-care was simply about spending a day at the spa, or booking a weekend retreat, or splurging on some big ticket item.
+I used to think that self-care was simply about spending a day at the spa, booking a weekend retreat, or splurging on some big-ticket item.
 And yes, sometimes, that is exactly the type of self-care I need.
 Now, I see things a bit differently.
 I’ve (re)-defined what self-care means to me.

 Self-care means just that, taking care of self.